 - Heading element implies (i) font changes (ii) paragraph breaks before and after, and (iii) white spaces

-MCQ Questions from this chapter
+MCQ Questions for this chapter

 You can find the multiple choice questions from this topic visiting the link below.
 I’ll answer these questions in next session.
 However, I’ve presented the correct answers of previous set in that page.